MarcelloMuy/ci-milestone-p2/README.md

 ## Code
   * [W3schools](https://www.w3schools.com/) was used for inspiration when trying to come up with a code to compare the player array and the computer array.
-  * I would like to thank my mentor Marcel Mulders for giving me all the support and in special for explaining to me how async functions work.
+  * I would like to thank my mentor Marcel Mulders for supporting me, and especially for explaining how async functions work.